 If you are new to rhubarb, I highly recommend planting plants or crowns, not seeds.
 You can plant seeds, but you’ll need more patience.
 Crowns or plants will speed up the time it takes you to obtain a yield.

 That said, we are so grateful we inherited this little gem!
 Time to get busy!
-Since I didn’t have time to bake a pie, so a cobbler was in order.
-Here’s how to make a delicious rhubarb cobbler!
+Since I didn’t have time to bake a pie, a cobbler was in order.

 Vegan Rhubarb Cobbler

-Then place it in a bowl with some organic raw cane sugar:
+Place it in a bowl with some organic raw cane sugar:

 While that steeps, mix up the cobbler batter.
-The batter consists of:

 Whole grain pastry flour (or gluten-free if preferred)